awalkaday/about-awalkaday-art/README.md

 # about.awalkaday.art
-Code repository for the "[about](https://about.awalkaday.art)" section of [**WALK≡DAY Visual Arts Gallery**](https://awalkaday.art).
+Code repository for the "[about](https://about.awalkaday.art)" section of [**awalkaday.art**](https://awalkaday.art).

-This is the website that describes, in great detail, the reasoning behind the creation of the digital art gallery.
+This is the website that describes, in great detail, the reasoning behind the creation of the photography collection.
 It is made of descriptive textual content available in three languages: *English*, *French* and *Mandarin Chinese*.

 Original source code is hosted on **Replit** at https://replit.com/@daqhris/about-awalkaday-art